WAM Ambassador Program

 - Acknowledge IAS Women and Mathematics and Lisa Simonyi in activity announcements (print and online) and in any publication that results from the activity.

-- Participate in the WAM annual meeting the following May to share best practices and new outreach ideas, and to help train new WAM Ambassadors. *
+- Participation (may be virtual) in the WAM annual meeting the following May to share best practices and new outreach ideas, and to help train new WAM Ambassadors.

 How to Apply